summer-royal/github-portfolio/README.md

 # Summer's Portfolio

 Welcome to my GitHub portfolio!
-This repository showcases my projects and coding samples, demonstrating my skills and expertise in [programming languages or technologies you specialize in].
-It serves as a comprehensive overview of my work and accomplishments as a [your desired job title, e.g., software engineer, data scientist, web developer].
+This repository showcases my projects and coding samples, demonstrating my skills and expertise in C++ and python.
+It serves as a comprehensive overview of my work and accomplishments as a software engineer intern.

 ## Projects